Talking to Friends and Family about COVID-19 Vaccines

-Unfortunately, for some people, vaccines can feel frightening too.
-They may worry about vaccine side effects or long-term health problems due to information they come across on social media or unreliable websites.
-Talking about the vaccine with family and friends is a powerful way to help others learn about the vaccine and become more comfortable with the idea of getting vaccinated.
+However, for some people, vaccines can feel frightening.
+They may worry about vaccine side effects or long-term health problems due to information they come across on social media or unreliable websites, or they may worry that their pediatrician is recommending “too many” vaccines at once for their child.
+Talking about vaccines with family and friends is a powerful way to help others become more comfortable with the idea of getting vaccinated.

-Here’s how you can help family and friends who have questions or concerns about COVID-19 vaccines.
+Here is how you can help family and friends who have questions or concerns about vaccines.

 Listen to their concerns and show empathy

-Before you can talk to someone about the benefits of the vaccine, you have to understand what they are worried about — without making them feel judged.
-Listen thoughtfully to their responses when you ask how they feel about the vaccine.
-Let them know that you’re listening to them and that their emotions are valid.
+Before you can talk to someone about the benefits of vaccines, you have to understand what they are worried about—without making them feel judged.
+Listen thoughtfully to their responses when you ask how they feel about vaccines.
+Let them know that you are listening to them and that their emotions are valid.
 For instance, you might say, “You mentioned feeling pressured to get vaccinated before you understand the possible side effects.
 That must feel overwhelming and frustrating.”

 Ask them open-ended questions about the vaccine